WISCA/wiscanet-source/README.md

 - create `src/build` directory tree as needed
 - run `make` in src
+- CMake conversion is a work in progress, don't use :)

 ## Build Results (aka What to do Next)